danskernesdigitalebibliotek/dpl-platform/infrastructure/terraform/README.md

 consists of.

 ## Directory layout
 * [environments/](environments): contains a directory for each platform environment.
-Read more below.
 * [modules/](modules): The Terraform modules used to provision infrastructure for the individual environments.
 * [scripts/](scripts): Shell-scripts used to perform the automation.
 The recommended way